PDAL/PDAL/doc/stages/filters.hag.rst

     a point's non-ground height.
 [Default: false]

 max_distance
-    Eliminate non-ground points from consideration when their distance from a ground point exceeds this amount.
+    Use only ground points within `max_distance` of non-ground point when performing neighbor interpolation.
 Not used with the `delaunay`_ option.
-[Default: N/A]
+[Default: None]

 allow_extrapolation
     If false and a non-ground point lies outside of the bounding box of